exoplay/exobot/README.md

 ## A Brief Example

+To start an exobot instance, you need to import the bot itself and initialize it with plugins and chat service adapters.

 ```javascript
 const { Exobot, adapters, plugins } = require('@exoplay/exobot');
 const { Help, Greetings } = plugins;